 Brian Razzino Ph.D. is a licensed clinical psychologist with over twenty-five-years of experience working with children, families and adults.
-He received his doctorate in clinical psychology from DePaul University (Chicago, IL.), and completed his clinical child and adolescent psychology internship at Children's National Medical Center (CNMC) in Washington, DC where he continues to serve on the faculty and teach at George Washington University.
+He received his doctorate in clinical psychology from DePaul University (Chicago, IL.), and completed his clinical child and adolescent psychology internship at Children's National Medical Center (CNMC) in Washington, DC.
+He has served on the faculty and taught at George Washington University and CNMC for over a decade (2002-2013).
 He is a member of the American Psychological Association, The Virginia Academy of Psychology, and the Northern Virginia Academy of Clinical Psychologists.
 Dr. Razzino has worked with hundreds of families on depression, anxiety, learning differences and ADHD.
 He has extensive clinical experience with complex developmental difficulties and training in neuropsychology.
 Dr. Razzino is a certified Program for Education and Enrichment of Relationship Skills (PEERS) provider through the Semel Neuroscience Institute at UCLA.
 U His performing arts training, which he weaves naturally into his clinical activities, helps him connect to and bond with families and children from a wide range of backgrounds.
 In his personal time, he has founded the Arts Fund for Child Health and Development, a scholarship program funding summer theatre classes for underprivileged children and teens.
 He is most proud of being a father and husband while doing what is closest to his heart, working with children and families.